 We know the beaver as one of the ecosystem engineers.
+We even celebrate International Beaver Day.
 Their presence can influence the habitat around them quite drastically, and with it the biodiversity.
 In many countries, the beaver went extinct years ago.
 Reintroduction efforts of the Eurasian beaver resulted in a fairly healthy population of about 1 million individuals across Europe nowadays.
 Still it is understudied what the impact of beavers is on other animals.
 Researchers from Finland recently published the results of their study, indicating that many land- and water-based animals benefit from the beavers’ presence.

 Please also read: Beavers as wetland architects in Europe